 The pandemic also exposed that many major companies were struggling and had to file for bankruptcy as well.
 J. Crew became the first major US retailer to file on May 4th while many others followed.
 The pandemic didn’t only affect retailers, but oil, gyms, car rental companies, and more.

 Even major retailers like Macy’s announced the closure of 128 locations.
-Although Macy’s has a shopping website, the company relied heavily on the foot traffic of malls to sustain itself which were left abandoned during the pandemic.
-Even without the help of the shutdown, malls are continuing to become obsolete and store turnover is increasing.
-During a time like this, companies realized the flaws of their business, and have had to find ways to reinvent what they were.
-For example, Macy’s is experimenting with opening smaller stores hoping to appeal to those who still enjoy the in-store experience while continuing to sell online.
+Although Macy’s has a shopping website, the company relied heavily on the foot traffic of malls to sustain itself, which were left abandoned during the pandemic.
+Even without the help of the shutdown, malls are continuing to become obsolete, and store turnover is increasing.
+During a time like this, companies realized the flaws of their business and have had to find ways to reinvent what they were.
+For example, Macy’s is experimenting with opening smaller stores, hoping to appeal to those who still enjoy the in-store experience while selling online.